DevelopmentArc/react-indepth/life_cycle/birth/managing_children_components_and_mounting.md

 With the potential for an *n* depth tree of Elements, each of the Elements need to go through their own entire life cycle process.
 Just like the parent Element, React creates a new instance for each child.
 They go through construction, default props, initial state, `componentWillMount()` and `render()`.
 If the child has children, the process starts again... all the way down.

+One of the most powerful concepts in React is the ability to easily compose complex layout through nesting of children.
+It is encouraged to keep your Components as *'dumb'* as possible.
+The idea is only container[^1] components managing higher level functionality.

 ***Up Next:*** [Post-Mount with `componentDidMount()`](post_mount_with_component_did_mount.md)

+---

+[^1] See [Presentational and Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.pnmirdrso) by Dan Abramov for more details